Multi-State Information Sharing & Analysis Center

 - Provide a process for gathering and disseminating information on cybersecurity incidents

 - Promote awareness of the interdependencies between cyber and physical critical infrastructure as well as between and among the different sectors

 - Ensure that all necessary parties are vested partners in this effort

-- 2016-06-20 Multiple Vulnerabilities in Apache Struts Could Allow for Remote Code Execution
+- 2016-08-18 A Vulnerability in Cisco Firewall Products Could Allow for Remote Code Execution

 The MS-ISAC Charter codifies our mission, objectives, membership structure and principles of conduct.
 It was developed in collaboration with the MS-ISAC members.

 - Cyber Alerts Unavailable at this time